Outsourced CFO: How Businesses Control and Understand Their Finances

 Businesses that aren’t large enough for a full-time CFO or Chief Financial Officer, often rely on a controller or bookkeeper to keep the CEO informed on financial issues.
+They should consider the value of an outsourced CFO instead or in addition to their in-house financial management.

 Far too many businesses rely too heavily on either a professional bookkeeping company or an in-house bookkeeper.
 Asking them to provide annual tax returns, cash-flow analysis, or long-term financial planning isn’t likely to give you accurate control of your company’s financial situation.